 Q.When does a person with paralysis begin a program with Push to Walk?

 A.Determining when to join our program depends on individual circumstances.
-We recommend that anyone who is interested, but unsure if this is the program for them, contact us directly.
-For those with spinal cord injuries (SCI), we recommend beginning our program directly after the conclusion of outpatient services so that the progress that was achieved in therapy is not lost.
-As for those with multiple sclerosis (MS), starting a program at Push to Walk should begin when their doctor recommends it to be appropriate.
+We recommend that anyone who is interested, but unsure if this is the program for them contacts us directly.
+For those with spinal cord injuries (SCI), we recommend beginning our program in combination with or directly after the conclusion of outpatient services so that the progress that was achieved in therapy is not lost.
+As for those with Multiple Sclerosis (MS) or cerebral palsy (CP), starting a program at Push to Walk should begin when their doctor recommends it to be appropriate.
 Lastly, any person with traumatic brain injury (TBI) who would like to start one of our programs may begin when their body is capable of physical activity, though we still recommend consulting your doctor first.

 Q.How is what Push to Walk offers different from Physical Therapy (PT) and Occupational Therapy (OT)?

 A.Our program is like an intensive gym workout, done completely out of the wheelchair, with one-on-one attention from a trainer for the entire session.
 It is in no way a substitute for rehabilitative therapies like Physical Therapy and Occupational Therapy, which are absolutely necessary after paralysis.
-Our program is key to maintaining and improving upon the gains made during previous rehab sessions.
+Our program is key to maintaining gains made during previous rehab sessions, improving activities of daily living, and establishing new goals.

 Q.How is a Push to Walk program different from having a personal trainer at a regular gym?

-A.Our trainers are certified in methods shown to work with people who have spinal cord injuries, multiple sclerosis, traumatic brain injuries, and other forms of paralysis.
+A.Our trainers are educated in methods shown to work with people who have spinal cord injuries, Multiple Sclerosis, traumatic brain injuries, and other forms of paralysis.
 They have nationally recognized certifications from the American College of Sports Medicine (ACSM) and the National Academy of Sports Medicine (NASM), and participate in continuing education and specialized courses.
 Our gym is entirely accessible to people with paralysis; many workout gyms are difficult to navigate in a wheelchair, don’t always have wheelchair accessible machines and don’t usually have staff knowledgeable in helping a person with paralysis.

 Q.How does a person with paralysis begin exercising at Push to Walk?